The-Philomath/LearningCurve/Articles/C++/Basic.md

 stackObj.erase( it.base() );
 ```
 * Covariant return types(overloaded functions using base and derived types) works only with pointers and references not with objects or smart pointers.
+* when the `new` operator is used to allocate memory and the handling function is unable to do so, a `bad_alloc` exception is thrown.
+But when `nothrow` is used as argument for `new`, it returns a `nullptr` instead.
+* There are three ways in C++ to initialize variables in a thread safe way.
+1. Constant expressions 2.
+The function `std::call_once` in combination with the flag `std::once_flag` 3.
+Static variables with block scope